Vanessa Kerry: Seed Global Health

+World Health Organization

+In June 2023, Kerry was appointed as the first Special Envoy for Climate Change and Health at the World Health Organization (WHO).
+At WHO, Kerry's responsibilities include raising awareness of the impact of climate change on health, helping to mobilize resources to advance the work of WHO, and to advance high-level advocacy.

 Personal life

-On October 10, 2009, in Boston, Kerry married neurosurgeon Dr. Brian Vala Nahed, who specializes in brain tumors and spinal disorders.
-As a surgeon and scientist, Dr. Brian Nahed leads a research lab, which aims to develop the first blood test for brain tumors.
-In 2012, she gave birth to their son, and gave birth to their daughter in 2015.
-She is a former member of the Board of Directors of Young Democrats of America and is a term member to the Council on Foreign Relations.
+On October 10, 2009 in Boston, Kerry married neurosurgeon Brian Vala Nahed, who specializes in brain tumors and spinal disorders.
+As a surgeon and scientist, Nahed leads a research lab, which aims to develop the first blood test for brain tumors.
+They have a son born in 2012 and a daughter born in 2015.

 Advocacy

 Kerry took a leave from her medical studies in order to campaign for her father's, then Senator John Kerry, presidential bid in 2004, even introducing him at that year's Democratic National Convention.
 She campaigned by herself and with her sister, mostly focusing on campaign stops at university campuses.
 She made speeches in support of her father and focused on health care issues and tuition costs for students, two Democratic campaign issues she felt personally attached to.
 She also appeared with Alexandra on the MTV Music Video Awards show in Miami where she joined George W. Bush's daughters Barbara and Jenna, who were campaigning for their father George W. Bush, to encourage youth and citizen voting.
 Jenna later confirmed that Barbara and Jenna also developed a friendship with John Kerry's daughters, Alexandra and Vanessa.
 Through her work with her father and her public health policy education, she has not ruled out running for political office in the future.

-She has also spoken at a number of venues around the US including Aspen Ideas Festival Millennium Campus Network Conferences, TedX Boston, San Diego State University, UCLA, APHA and other venues.
+She has also spoken at a number of venues around the globe including World Health Assembly, United Nations,Aspen Ideas Festival, Millennium Campus Network Conferences, TedX Boston, San Diego State University, UCLA, APHA and other venues.